-In short, Gowing reveals a hitherto unknown Vermeer, an artist who rejects descriptive facility and the quintessential Dutch warmth, both defining characteristics of seventeenth-century Dutch painting.
+In short, Gowing reveals a hitherto unknown Vermeer; an artist who rejects descriptive facility and the quintessential warmth of the Dutch, both defining characteristics of seventeenth-century Dutch painting.
 We find ourselves confronted no longer with a supreme naturalist but an out-of-the-ordinary painter whose approach to art excludes directness.
 He takes refuge in an impersonal optical transcription of natural phenomena subtracting himself from the obligations of dealing with the real world.
-He constructs pictorial barriers between himself his motifs, the threatening being the "bell shaped" woman.
-Gowing’s most cited revelations are Vermeer's distaste for personal disclosure and what he calls a "reticence" in dealing with human issues.3
+He constructs pictorial barriers between himself his motifs, one of the most threatening being the "bell shaped" woman.
+Gowing's most cited revelations are Vermeer's distaste for personal disclosure and what he describes as "reticence" in dealing with human issues.3

 Gowing's main concern was not the psychology of vision so much as the psychology of the artist.
 It is his ambition to penetrate the "impeccable armour" of Vermeer's style and explore the depth of his elusive personality.
 To him "it seems as if the very efficacy of his still life method were a symptom in itself, as if the quality of surface observation sought to compensate for some deep impediment."
 The perils of this type of interpretation are obvious.
 For whether we accept the popular prejudice that a "detached" style must reflect a "detached" personality or prefer the more sophisticated view that a show of detachment must hide a deep involvement, we are always assuming a rather trivial connection between art and life.4